 Passengers can now experience a more comfortable alternative to visit Bintan during the weekend when hotel room rates are higher and, with 12 h of port time between 08:00 a.m.
 (07:00 a.m. local time) to 8:00 p.m.
 (7:00 p.m. local time), there will be much time to enjoy the island.

-Located less than 1 hour off Singapore's southern coast, the island of Bintan presents a tropical getaway highlighted by white-sanded beaches, an impressive list of hotels, quaint seaside villages and resorts offering various watersport activities.
-Bintan is the largest of a total of 3,200 islands making up Riau Archipelago of Indonesia and possesses an eclectic mix of cultures and ethnicities, such as Malay, Chinese, Bugis, and native tribes.
+Located ~1 hour off Singapore's southern coast, Bintan Island is a tropical getaway highlighted by white-sanded beaches, an impressive list of hotels, quaint seaside villages, and resorts offering various watersport activities.
+Bintan is the largest of a total of 3,200 islands making up the Riau Archipelago of Indonesia and possesses an eclectic mix of cultures and ethnicities, such as Malay, Chinese, Bugis, and native tribes.

 - World Dream ship's itinerary program is based on China roundtrips from homeports Hong Kong and Guangzhou (Nansha Port), also operated with fly-cruise deals to Vietnam and the Philippines.

 - Ship's 5-night / 6-day itineraries visit the Philippines (Manila and Boracay Island).
 The other set offers 5-night / 6-day itineraries to Vietnam (Saigon / Ho Chi Minh City and Nha Trang).

 - The ship offers Dream Cruises' 5-night cruise to Japan (Sundays departures from both Nansha and Hong Kong).
 The itinerary visits Naha and Miyakojima Island (with 2 sea days) and returns to Nansha and Hong Kong on Fridays.
 This China to Japan cruise ends with "Dream Night" - the company's traditional for every 5-night voyage laser and fireworks show at sea.